Some Additional Notes for Parents

 Students are expected to obey all regulations and rules and codes of conduct that might be set by the places we visit, the local culture, or by the trip leaders.
 We have the right to send home with notice to parent or guardian, at parents’ expense, and without escort, any participant who does not adhere to the rules and regulations, or who infringes upon others’ enjoyment of the trip.

-If your son has any bullying tendencies, even minor, we are not in a position to have him in the program.
+If your son has any bullying tendencies, we are not in a position to have him in the program.
 Our programs have small enrollment and just one boy can upset the entire balance.
 Bullying is one of those behaviors we cannot tolerate.
-As a private program, we have the right to exclude anyone who we feel will take away from the positive experience of the other participants including the leaders.
+As a private program, we have the right to exclude anyone we feel will take away from the positive experience of the other participants including the leaders.
 We might ask parents to give us names and contact information of your son's teachers (or other youth group leaders) so that we can make sure your son is a good fit for our program.

 A Note About Lodging: